ice-wm/manual/index.md

 - **noFocusOnMap: 0**

   if set to 1, IceWM will not assign focus when the window is mapped for the first time.

+- **noIgnoreTaskBar: 0**

+  if set to 1, will show the window on the taskbar.

 - **nonICCCMconfigureRequest: 0**